Impactwave/razorblade/README.md

 * `class` is a fully qualified class name; ex: `my\namespace\myClass` or just `myClass`.
 * If class is not specified, `Impactwave\Razorblade\Macros` is assumed.

-##### Macro implementation
+##### Custom Directive implementation

-The method implementing the macro should have the following signature:
+The method implementing the custom directive should have the following signature:

 ```php
 static public function macroName ($arg1, ...) {}